BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/prototype_0.9/fabrication/fabrication.md

 ## Device Hardware

-This secttion is only a snapshot for this protype's smart device hardware.
+This section is only a snapshot for this protype's smart device hardware.
 This is not the most up to date hardware, please refer to the [Smart Device](/docs/smart-device/) Section for the most recent smart device information.

 ### Hardware List